Murder of S Taher Ahmed: Final verdict

-On 13 May 2013, Bangladesh High Court upheld the lower court verdict but reduced the sentences of Abdus Salam and Nazmul to life imprisonment.
+The initial judgement was challenged at the Bangladesh High Court.
+On 21 April 2013 (or 13 May, according to other sources), the High Court upheld the lower court verdict but reduced the sentences of Salam and Nazmul to life imprisonment.
 Family members filed an appeal with the higher court seeking punishment for Mahbubul Alam Saleh.
-On 2 February 2021, students and teachers at the university demanded quick finish of the trial.
+On 2 February 2021, students and teachers at the university demanded quick finalisation of the trial.